rowlinsonmike/s3-http-server/README.md

 ## Usage

+*Make sure you have AWS credentials available in the environment you execute the package in.*

 ```
 s3-http-server [path] [options]
 ```

 path is the unique bucket name to serve

 *Now you can visit http://localhost:8080 to view your server*

 ## Available Options